 In each group of our MPM simulations, four typical flow regimes are captured with the changing mechanical properties of snow.
-Figure 2a shows four representative cases in Group II, where distinct flow regimes are observed with the different snow properties summarized in Table 2.
+Fig. 2(a) shows four representative cases in Group II, where distinct flow regimes are observed with the different snow properties summarized in Table 2.
 From top to bottom, we observe Regime 1 to Regime 4.
 The flow in Regime 1 behaves as a fluid or a dry cohesionless granular flow, whose free surface is continuous.
-Since the height of the flow in Regime 1 is excessively small compared with the others, it is scaled up to be 3 times higher along the bed-normal direction for better visualization in Fig. 2a.
+Since the height of the flow in Regime 1 is excessively small compared with the others, it is scaled up to be three times higher along the bed normal direction for better visualization in Fig. 2(a).
 Small surges are observed especially at the front of the flow in Regime 1.
 The flow in Regime 2 demonstrates a more fluctuated free surface and a discontinuous tail, due to the occurrence of a granulation process.
-The flow height of the granular flow is higher compared with that of the flow in Regime 1, since the granules can be notably accumulated in the connecting-arc and deposition zones.
-The flow in Regime 3 demonstrates ductile behavior and slides down the slope and reaches the horizontal deposition zone with no significant deformation and no cracks.
-In contrast, clear cracks and broken pieces are noticed in the flow in Regime 4.
-The initial snow sample in Regime 4 breaks into multiple blocks shortly after its release from the slope.
+The flow height of the granular flow is higher compared with that of the flow in Regime 1, since the granules can be notably accumulated in the connecting arc and deposition zones.
+The flow in Regime 3 demonstrates ductile behavior, and slides down the slope and reaches the horizontal deposition zone with no significant deformation and no cracks.
+In contrast, clear cracks and broken